 Prof. Dr. Bernd Kröplin and Regine C. Henschel (M.A.)

-Fascinating water droplets under the darkfield microscope give a deep insight in the character of water: in the second book the Stuttgarter water research team from Prof. Dr. Bernd Kröplin publishs newest, astonishing insights.
+Fascinating water droplets under the darkfield microscope give a deep insight in the character of water: in their second book the Stuttgarter water research team from Prof. Dr. Bernd Kröplin and Regine C. Henschel publish newest, astonishing insights:

 A definitive guide to the element of water, the book takes one on a journey through the mysteries surrounding this commonplace fluid.
 Vastly illustrated, complemented with insightful texts, it is the perfect gift for any enthusiast.